HMHS Newfoundland: Building

 Vickers, Sons & Maxim, Ltd of Barrow-in-Furness built Newfoundland for Furness, Withy & Co of Liverpool.
 Her 1,047 NHP quadruple expansion steam engine was fed by five 215 lbf/in2 single-ended boilers with a total heating surface of 16095 sqft.
 Her boilers were heated by 20 oil-fuelled corrugated furnaces with a grate surface of 377 sqft.

 Civilian service

 Newfoundland worked Furness, Withy's regular transatlantic mail route between Liverpool and Boston via St John's, Newfoundland and Halifax, Nova Scotia.
 In May 1926 she was joined by a sister ship, RMS Nova Scotia.

 Early war service

-Newfoundland spent the first part of World War II on her peacetime route, carrying wounded troops from the UK to Canada, and bringing the rehabilitated troops back home.

 In April 1943 Newfoundland repatriated some Allied servicemen from Lisbon to Avonmouth, England.
 Among them was Flight Lieutenant John F. Leeming RAF, who had been captured with Air Marshal Owen Tudor Boyd (as his Aide-de-Camp) in 1940.
 His escape plan from Vincigliata PG 12 prisoner of war camp in Italy was by cleverly faking a very bad nervous breakdown case.
 He succeeded so well that the international medical board, with Swiss and Italian doctors, unhesitatingly accepted his case.
 As he describes in his book: